 PhD in Counselor Education

-The CACREP Accredited doctoral program in Counselor Education prepares students who already have a master's degree in couseling to become professors and leaders in the counseling field.
+The CACREP accredited doctoral program in Counselor Education prepares students who already have a master's degree in couseling to become professors on counselor education and leaders in the counseling field.
+The emphasis of the program is on leadership, advocacy, research, student learning and social justice.
 Our graduates make contributions to the education of future counselors and provide leadership within the human service professions.

 Students apply a scientist-practitioner model of study with an emphasis on theory, practice, leadership, supervision and research.
 These elements are inseparable from the core skills of professional counseling.
 Together, they form a common branch of knowledge and skills essential to PhD students.